Director of Distance Learning

 Before coming to Connecticut community colleges, Dr. Guan-Raczkowski was pursuing her Ph.D. in Educational Psychology at the University of Connecticut.
 Her program of study was in Cognition and Instruction with an educational technology focus.
 Prior to UConn, Dr. Guan-Raczkowski obtained a master’s of science degree in Educational Media and Technology at Indiana State University.

-In her free time, Dr. Guan-Raczkowski treasures time with her husband and daughters.
+In her free time, Dr. Guan-Raczkowski treasures time spent with her husband and daughters.
 Being a world traveler, she has visited many cities such as London, Paris, Rome, Venice, Florence, Milan, Barcelona, Amsterdam, Athens, Istanbul, Cairo, Sydney, Melbourne, Cairns, and Taipei.
 Although every city has its charm, her most favorite city belongs to Turkey’s Istanbul where it has a mixture of oriental and western cultures.